 That's a very scientific way of saying more honey = faster recovery.
 We recommend pouring honey into a warm tea to #hydrate.

 2. The 30-gulp chug

 Speaking of #hydrating, it's common knowledge that water is your best friend when it comes to hangovers.
-However, you also know that nobody remembers OR wants to constantly be pounding water while they're out.
+However, you know that nobody remembers to OR wants to be constantly pounding water while they're out.
 Thankfully, there's the 30 gulp chug.

-Originating in the United Kingdom The 30-gulp Chug goes like this; you stumble home, put your head under the running sink, and take 30 gulps of water.
+Originating in the United Kingdom the 30-gulp chug goes like this; you stumble home, put your head under the running sink, and take 30 gulps of water.
 Don't stop until you hit 30.
-Then you tuck yourself into bed (or the floor, if it's that kind of night).
+Then tuck yourself into bed (or the floor if it's that kind of night).

 Come morning your body will have had enough water to repair itself during the night while you were sleeping, and you won't wake up with the dreaded cotton mouth.
 Talk about a win-win.

 3. Do *not* reach for your cup of joe in the morning